Hanwha Group to Acquire Samsung Techwin and Samsung General Chemicals

 For more information, visit: www.hanwha.com

-Hanwha Corporation was founded in 1952 as Korea Explosives company, quickly becoming the leader in the South Korean explosives industry.
+Hanwha Corporation was founded in 1952 as Korea Explosives Company, quickly becoming the leader in the explosives industry of South Korea.
 It has since grown into a global manufacturing and trading company operating in four business areas—explosives, defense, trading, and machinery.

 For more information, visit: hcc.hanwha.co.kr/en

 Hanwha Energy is a comprehensive energy solutions provider that operates power plants in Korea and around the world with a focus on sustainability.
 Its diverse portfolio includes cogeneration plants, solar power plants, as well as the world’s largest hydrogen fuel cell power plant, located in Korea’s Daesan Industrial Complex.
 Hanwha Energy also acts as an independent power producer, offers operation and maintenance services, and is developing new energy storage systems and smart energy management solutions.